Improving Code Autocompletion with Transfer Learning: Related Work

 \textbf{Transfer Learning for Code.} Transfer learning has revolutionized natural language processing (NLP) since the seminal papers on models such as GPT-2~\cite{radford2019language}, BERT~\cite{devlin2018bert} and RoBERTa~\cite{liu2019roberta}.
 These works proposed the idea of pretraining Transformer models on large, diverse text corpora in an unsupervised manner and fine-tuning them for specific downstream tasks.
-Since then several works have been proposed~\cite{feng2020codebert,mashhadi2021applying,lin2021traceability,SHARMA2021110936,mastropaolo2021studying,pei2021trex,elnaggar2021codetrans,ahmad2020summarization} to apply the idea of transfer learning in the domain of code.
+Since then several works have been proposed~\cite{feng2020codebert,mashhadi2021applying,lin2021traceability,SHARMA2021110936,mastropaolo2021studying,pei2021trex,elnaggar2021codetrans,ahmad2020summarization,lu2021codexglue} to apply the idea of transfer learning in the domain of code.

 CodeBERT~\cite{feng2020codebert} was one of the first models pretrained on pairs of code and natural language sequences in order learn a bimodal representation of both entities.
 It was applied on natural language code search and code documentation generation to demonstrate the benefit of transfer learning compared to training directly on the downstream tasks.
 A follow-up study~\cite{mashhadi2021applying} showed that CodeBERT can also transfer knowledge to the problem of automated program repair.

-More recently, PLBART~\cite{ahmad2020summarization} showed that the BART architecture~\cite{lewis-etal-2020-bart} is better-suited for source code generation tasks compared to BERT-based models.
+More recently, \snippetbart{}~\cite{ahmad2020summarization} showed that the BART architecture~\cite{lewis-etal-2020-bart} is better-suited for source code generation tasks compared to BERT-based models.

 In comparison to these works, the goal of our paper is not to produce a state-of-the-art model for any specific task.
+While there is at least one effort~\cite{lu2021codexglue} to create a multitask benchmark of source code modeling tasks in the style of the natural language decathlon\cite{mccann2018natural}, it is out of scope for us to compare the efficacy of our off-the-shelf models.
 Rather it is to show how transfer learning across various dimensions can benefit IDE autocompletion prediction {\em regardless of the model}.

 In our experiments we used two state-of-the-art models \trans{} and \snippetbart{} for this purpose, and showed that both models can benefit from transfer learning.

 In a closely related work, Mastropaolo et al.~\cite{mastropaolo2021studying} study empirically how the T5 model~\cite{2020t5} behaves when pretrained and fine-tuned on four code-related tasks.
 They also make an observation that an unsupervised pretraining phase helps the model achieve better performance on their set of tasks, such as code summarization and mutation.
 In our paper, in addition to observing this effect in the downstream task of IDE autocompletion prediction, we also explored transfer learning in other dimensions, such as across programming languages, and validated our results through online A/B tests.